mjhea0/mjhea0.github.com/source/_posts/2016-11-05-developing-a-restful-api-with-node-and-typescript.markdown

 ## The API

 Since we're good developers (and citizens), let's utilize TDD (test-driven development) while we build out the API.
-That means want to set up a testing environment.
+That means we want to set up a testing environment.
 We'll be writing our test files in TypeScript, and using [Mocha](http://mochajs.org/) and [Chai](http://chaijs.com/) to create the tests.
 Let's start by installing these to our `devDependencies`:

 ```sh
 $ npm install mocha@3.1.2 chai@3.5.0 chai-http@3.0.0 --save-dev